BluRosie/hgss-monexpansion/README.md

 run scripts/makemoniconnarc.bat in the root directory

 insert arm9.bin back into the rom (make sure to recompress it in ct2) as well as narc a020 over top of what was previously there

+### make the mon footprint narc
+this one i just chose to not deal with the lz10 compression.  no edits can currently be made, but i put blank footprints in for plenty of new pokémon.  will make editable in a while.

+run scripts/makefootprintnarc.bat in the root directory

+insert a069.narc back into the rom over top of what was previously there